ubc-cpsc203-2023W2/Project2/README.md

 - Explains what elements you chose (your grid size, number of states, neighborhood, initialization and rules).
 - Describes why you think the CA is *interesting*.

-This bonus component will be worth some small bonus on your course grade.
+To create an animated `.gif` of your CA, see the `SAVE_ANIMATION` global variable in `control.py`.

 ## Handing in your work

 Submit the `control.py` file to PrairieLearn.
-PL will only test the basic code which implements the three required examples, but if you did the bonus then make sure that code is in the file as well (for potential manual review).
+PL will only test the basic code which implements the three required examples, but if you did the bonus then please include that code in the file as well (with distinct function names).

 ## Optional resources